KatherineWinter/kw_website/public/articles/party/med_party_tips.md

 ### Signs for the bathroom

 Post signs (printer paper and sharpie is fine) on directions to find the bathroom.
-You have completed your goal of no one asks where it is.
+No one should ask where the bathroom is.

 ### “Don’t make me think”